apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the CloudStack UI as a user or admin.

 #.
-In the left navigation, click Instances.
+In the left navigation, click Compute -> Instances.

 #.
 Choose the VM that you want to delete.